 This Honey Mustard Recipe is incredibly quick and easy to make with just 3 ingredients.
 Sweet and tangy, this homemade honey mustard is the best dipping sauce, sandwich spread or salad dressing!

 This honey mustard sauce recipe is so simple, and yet so versatile!
-This sweet and tangy sauce is my dipping sauce of choice for chicken tenders, French fries and veggies.
+This sweet and tangy sauce is my dipping sauce of choice for baked chicken tenders, air fryer chicken tenders, air fryer chicken wings, French fries and veggies.
 Like my honey mustard dressing, it is also perfect for drizzling on crisp green salads or roasted vegetables.

 With just three ingredients, this creamy honey mustard sauce couldn’t be easier to make.
 The best part about making this from scratch is that you can customize the recipe to your tastes, making it a little sweeter or a little tangier, as desired.
 You’ll find all of my tips for making the best honey mustard sauce below!